krystianMichalak/OpenXLSX/README.md

 which can be found here:
 https://github.com/troldal/OpenXLSX.git

 It is "reduced" and restructured version of OpenXLSX library.
-With this changes it is a lot easier to create and use conan package manager.
+With this changes it was a lot easier to create conan package.
 Maybe in near future this repo will get converted to a standard fork of base repository and will get restructured with Cmake files only.

 To create conan package: